Egg decorating in Slavic culture: Ukrainian color symbolism

 It is not only motifs on Ukrainian pysanky which carried symbolic weight:, colors also had significance.
 Although the earliest Ukrainian pysanky were often simply two-toned, and many folk designs still are, some believed that the more colors there were on a decorated egg, the more magical power it held.
 A multi-colored egg could thus bring its owner better luck and a better fate.

 The color palette of traditional Ukrainian folk pysanky was fairly limited, as it was based on natural dyes.
 Yellow, red/orange, green, brown and black were the predominant colors.
 With the advent of aniline dyes in the 1800s, small amounts of blue and purple were sometimes added.
-It is important to note that the meanings below are generalizations; different regions of Ukraine interpreted colors differently.
+The meanings below are generalizations; different regions of Ukraine interpreted colors differently.